akalinux/span-tools/README.md

 - Provide ways to consolidate overlaps.
 - Iterate through intersections of multiple data sets.

+## Getting Started

+The "st" package is designed and implemented to manipulate instances of the SpanBoundry[E] interface.

+The SpanBoundry[E] interface only has 2 methods:
+- GetBegin() E, the value returned is expected to be less than or equal to the value returned by GetEnd()
+- GetEnd() E, the value returned is expected to be greater than or equal to the value returned by GetBegin()

+Since the SpanBoundry[E] is an interface, the details of how the object is implemented is up to the developer.
+That said the internal factory interfaces will by default create new instances via the st.Span[E] struct.
+If you implement your own SpanBoundry[E] instance, you can overload the factory interface on the SpanUtils[E] instance by setting the SpanFactory instance function.

+Example overloading the default SpanFactory on a SpanUtils[E] instance:

+The full example can be found: [here](https://github.com/akalinux/span-tools/blob/main/examples/example01/example01.go).

+	package main

+	import (
+		"github.com/akalinux/span-tools"
+	)

+	type MySpan struct {
+		a int
+		b int
+	}

+	// Implement our GetBegin
+	func (s *MySpan) GetBegin() int {
+		return s.a
+	}

+	// Implement our GetEnd
+	func (s *MySpan) GetEnd() int {
+		return s.b
+	}

+	func init() {
+		// overload the default SpanFactory
+		u.SpanFactory=func (a,b int) st.SpanBoundry[int] {
+			return &MySpan{a,b}
+		}
+	}

 ## Basic Example

 In this example we will find the intersections of 3 sets of integers.